Supporting local businesses in Donegal - today's five@five

 Here are today's five@five

-Give your loved one the perfect gift this Christmas - Check our website for more details.
+For all your gift needs.
+Check out our Facebook for more details

 If you have a story or want to send a photo or video to us please contact the Donegal Live editorial team any time.
 To contact Donegal Democrat and Donegal People's Press, email editorial@donegaldemocrat.ie To contact Donegal Post, email editor@donegalpost.com To contact Inish Times, email editor@inishtimes.com.